Full 2014 Ford Fusion Hybrid Review

 Of course, job one for a hybrid is to deliver high fuel economy.
 The Fusion Hybrid's got you covered here, too.
 Powered by a 2.0-liter four-cylinder engine, an electric motor and a lithium-ion battery pack, the Fusion Hybrid boasts EPA fuel economy numbers of 47 mpg in all three cycles: city, highway and combined.
 That's a rare achievement considering that most hybrids do their best work in the city.
 These numbers are also considerably higher than those of the popular Toyota Camry Hybrid.

 Although the Camry is a solid choice in this class, we prefer the 2014 Ford Fusion Hybrid for its more engaging style and personality.
 We'd also recommend the Fusion Hybrid over the Hyundai Sonata Hybrid and Kia Optima Hybrid, neither of which matches the Fusion's refinement.
-The closest competitor this year is the new Honda Accord Hybrid, as it largely matches the Fusion in terms of road manners, interior quality and feature content.
+Indeed, the Ford Fusion came out on top in Edmunds' most recent hybrid sedan comparison test.
+The closest competitor this year is the new Honda Accord Hybrid, as it largely matches the Fusion in terms of road manners, interior quality and feature content, though it trails it in terms of ride comfort and noise isolation.
 A Volkswagen Passat equipped with the fuel-efficient turbocharged diesel engine (TDI) might be another alternative if you do a lot of highway driving.

 Overall, though, the Fusion Hybrid is a must-see for hybrid shoppers and perhaps even those just looking at midsize sedans in general.